C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

 # Commands
-Now that you have everything installed, we are good to go ✅, so let's have a look at some commands for OSINT (Open-Source Intelligence)
+Now that you have everything installed, we are good to go ✅, so let's have a look at some commands for OSINT (Open-Source Intelligence).
 <br>
 <br>
 <br>